ianlibasora/Cshell/manual/manual.md

 ## Background Execution

 ### Overview
 Background execution refers to the execution of commands and programs in a background process, while the main process may continue to serve another user in the foreground.
 From the perspective of a user, this may come in the form of running a program in the background, while the user continues to interact with the shell in the foreground.
 Overall however, background execution is the basis of multiprocessing.
 Given the limited number of processors in a computer, a computer without the ability to handle multiprocessing would be very limited in the number of programs which it can simultaneously handle.
-Within the command line interface of myshell however, background execution is commonly used to run programs in the background, while the user continues to use and interact with the shell in the foreground.
+Within the command line interface of cshell however, background execution is commonly used to run programs in the background, while the user continues to use and interact with the shell in the foreground.
 Outside of the command line interface, background execution may also come in the form of a user running multiple applications such as internet browsers concurrently.

 For details with processes, refer to *Processes*